studioromeo/studioromeo.github.com/_posts/2012-10-11-pattern-passwords.md

 ## Let's face it we all hate coming up with a password, especially if we forget what it is!

 Meet my old password, it was a 12 character monstrosity full of numbers, punctuation and buckets of frustration!
 In the end I decided enough was enough this password had to go, but what would be it's replacement?
-The answer lay in Androids pattern lock screen.
+The answer lay in Android's pattern lock screen.

 For the uninitiated the pattern lock screen can only be unlocked when the user joins the dots up in a certain order.
 It's a very simple yet surprisingly secure way of locking your smartphone, unlike numbers or passwords there is no personal connection so it can't be guessed!